[Designated Learning Institution (DLI) Number: O242632228347]

 - Fill out an International Student Application Form, and submit it to the registrar;

-- Provide transcripts and/or record of your academic background (including IELTS results);
+- Provide transcripts and/or record of your academic background (High school and/or College) (including IELTS results);

 - Provide 2 or more recent photos (taken in the last 6 months);